hytham/LC3Sharp/ReadMe.md

 ﻿# LC3Sharp
-This is a simple project showing how to implement the LC3 VM in C#( using core framework). it is based on the article based on ethf olloing link https://justinmeiners.github.io/lc3-vm/#1:1
+This is a simple project showing how to implement the LC3 VM in C#( using core framework). it is based on the article based on the following link https://justinmeiners.github.io/lc3-vm/#1:1

 # TODO: